Expedition Grants for Summer 2015

 - List any other funding sources, actual and pending

-Content for Poster (to be sent to firstname.lastname@example.org by the Feb.
-22 deadline)
+Content for Poster (must be sent to email@example.com by the March 2 deadline for your application to be considered complete!)

 - Concise, snappy title of proposed project (10 words max)